 Plague, the "black death" of the Middle Ages, establishes itself independently of climate wherever it finds favorable conditions.
-It has been demonstrated that rats are even more liable to this disease than man is, and it is well established that infection by the plague bacillus is usually incurred through the bite of the rat flea, which, after the death of its normal host, forsakes the latter and attacks man.
-Plague infection is frequently carried over seas in ships by rats, and when it effects a lodgment, is exceedingly difficult to stamp out.
-Rats should therefore be relentlessly pursued, their haunts made inaccessible to them, and opportunities for obtaining food cut off.
-Cousins of the rat-such as the prairie dog of our western plains and the ground squirrel of Manchuria-are subject to the disease and may be agents in its transmission.
+It has been demonstrated that rats are even more liable to this disease than man, and it is well established that infection is usually incurred through the bite of the rat flea, which, after the death of its normal host, forsakes the latter and attacks man.
+Rats should, therefore, he relent-lessly pursued, their haunts made inaccessible to them, and opportunities for obtaining food cut off.
+Cousins of the rat-such as the prairie dog of our western plains and the ground squirrel (tarbagan) of Manchuria-are subject to the disease and may be agents in its transmission.
 In some epidemics a very deadly form ("pneumonic" plague) attacks the lungs.
 Here the germ is transmitted by breathing and the flea is not a factor.